-1. When the Idle screen displays,

-press the Menu soft key, then select AT&T Music.

-- Use the Up or Down Navigation key to highlight a folder from the folders available. - Press the Select soft key to access the music in the folder and to begin playing the first song.
+- 1. When the Idle screen displays, press the Menu soft key, then select AT&T Music. - Highlight Music Player and press the Select soft key or the ok key. - 3.
+Use the Up or Down Navigation key to highlight a folder from the folders available. - 4.
+Press the Select soft key to access the music in the folder and to begin playing the first song.
 Alternately, you can press the Right Navigation key to access the music, and start the music.